hmirh/Digital-image-processing/README.md

-# Digital-image-processing//
+# Digital-image-processing
+****

-Image averaging to reduce noise//
+1. Image averaging to reduce noise
-Image multiplication for masking
+2. Image multiplication for masking